by John Woodward

 5. It motivates boys to pursue godly manhood and girls to pursue godly womanhood.

-As Yagel mentioned in point two (above), a key aspect in finding peace and joy is living a according to our spiritual identity in Christ.
+As Yagel mentioned in point two (above), a key aspect in finding peace and joy is living according to our spiritual identity in Christ.

 Although this is our birthright, most believers have not appropriated this new identity.
-But appropriating our spiritual identity is more than learning about it.
+But welcoming our spiritual identity is more than learning about it.
 Identity flows from identification with Christ (Gal.
 2:20; 2 Cor.
 5:17).
 And the Cross of Christ is central to this message and process.
 The deeper meaning of the Cross is explained in Roman 5:12-6:14 and further applied in chapter 8.

 May we have God’s love and wisdom as we disciple and counsel in a gender-confused culture.
 James 3:17,18 describes the qualities of divine wisdom that we need: “But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.
 Now the fruit of righteousness is sown in peace by those who make peace.”